Maechi: The Status and Institutional Barriers in Thailand

-In order to become a maechi (female renunciant), a woman must obtain permission from a senior nun or a monk, and she must also have sufficient financial resources to support herself while living at a temple.
-This economic requirement, however, is not imposed on men who wish to become monks.
 The Thai government lacks a consistent policy regarding maechi across its various ministries.
 The Department of Religious Affairs does not officially recognize maechi, viewing their presence in temples as conditionally allowed only because they assist monks.
 As a result, while monks, novices, and temple boys receive educational support, maechi are excluded from such benefits.
 Similarly, the Ministry of Transport classifies maechi as laywomen, meaning they are ineligible for transportation discounts.
 In contrast, monks and novices often receive free or discounted fares.
 On the other hand, the Ministry of Interior recognizes maechi as "skilled ordinands" (nakbuad) and, like monks, states that they are not entitled to vote.

 Buddhism and education were traditionally closely linked through monastic schools in Thailand, where young boys would learn Buddhist teachings and literacy from senior monks.
 This system continued until the reign of King Chulalongkorn, when the government established its institutions for primary and secondary education.
 Today, temple schools still teach Buddhist teachings and modern subjects, but due to a lack of funding and resources, they mainly serve children from disadvantaged backgrounds.
 Furthermore, the decline of Buddhism in rural areas is closely related to the fact that the national education system has not reached these areas, which has contributed to a diminishing role of temples.
-In contrasst, the socio-economic status of the maechi varies, with some, like Maechi Sannasinee, having access to abundant resources, while others lack sufficient resources.
+In contrast, the socio-economic status of the maechi varies, with some, like Maechi Sannasinee, having access to abundant resources, while others lack sufficient resources.
 Among the women who have received a sufficient education, some choose to become maechi and lead a religious life.
 However, most maechi have only received 4 to 6 years of elementary education before becoming monastics.
 Since formal religious education was primarily a privilege of the monks, there are few maechi who have a deep understanding of Buddhist doctrine.